venu-shastri/design-architect-abb-2024/CNC_Monitoring.md

 |0x01|Controller board in the machine is not ok|
 |0x02|Configuration data in the machine is corrupted|

-Assume that the above data is monitored and passed-on to your program.
-You can choose to take the inputs as function calls to your program, or as events.

 ## Expected outputs

 The Solution needs to indicate if there is a need for attention.